Conduct 50 focus groups and ongoing dialogues for university and community college faculty to discuss changes in general education at NIU.

 Find contact information for members of the steering committee here.

 The partnership community colleges requested that NIU provide information about the performance of their students who transferred to NIU.
 The Registration and Records Office at NIU prepared a database showing transfer students' GPAs, retention, and graduation rates.
-A summary of the data for all NIU transfer students over four years will be avaialble here soon.
+Read a summary of the data for all NIU transfer students for 2013.
 Each college received an individual summary report on its transfer students and a copy of the entire database in which to do their own research.